strangetom/ingredient-parser/docs/source/guide/data.rst

 The tokenizer in created using NLTK's Regular Expression tokenizer.
 The splits an string input according the a regular expression.

-The defined tokenizer splits the sentence according the following rules.
+The defined tokenizer splits the sentence according the following rules:

-* Word characters, full stops, hyphens and apostrophes that are adjacent are kept together as a token.
-    This effectively converts word to tokens, with some special cases like keeping ranges as a single token.
-* Open and closing parentheses become tokens on their own.
-    Parentheses are difficult to handle because they can appear directly adjacent to word, so we separate them into tokens on their own.
-* Commas become a token.
-    Same argument as for parentheses.
-* Double quotes/speech marks become a token.
-    Double quotes can be a unit (inch), which we would to identify.

 .. literalinclude:: ../../../ingredient_parser/preprocess.py
-    :lines: 36-39
+    :lines: 35-44